-SET-BC provides service to Independent Schools up to three times during the school year and ongoing service and support throughout the year.
+SET-BC provides new service to Independent Schools in two service cycles during the school year and ongoing service and support throughout the year.

-- A teacher may refer a student to the school based team for SET-BC service consideration up to three times or service cycles during the school year.
+- A teacher may refer a student to the school based team for SET-BC service consideration in two intake cycles during the school year.
 The occupational therapist, physiotherapist, teacher of the visually impaired, speech-language pathologist and/or district resource teacher should be consulted as required prior to referral.

 - The school selects a school based contact person who will coordinate the service request, planning meetings, and technology implementation plan.

-- The school team reviews and completes the Independent Schools Screening Checklist. (http://www.bced.gov.bc.ca/independentschools/is_forms/welcome.htm#speced_grant)
+- The school team reviews and completes the Independent Schools Screening Checklist, which can be obtained from the Federation of Independent Schools Association (FISA).

-- The Independent Schools Screening Committee review the Screening Checklists and selects those students for whom SET-BC services are being requested.
+- The Independent Schools Screening Committee reviews the Screening Checklists and selects those students for whom SET-BC services are being requested.

-- If the student is chosen by the Independent Schools Screening Committee to receive SET-BC services, the school-based team and parent will be asked to complete a Request for Service form.
-SET-BC services are provided three times during the school year called Service Cycles.
-The Request for Service form will be due in advance of one of those Service Cycles.
+- If the student is selected by the Independent Schools Screening Committee to receive SET-BC services, the school-based team and parent will be asked to complete a Request for Service form.
+Completion and submission of this form signals the beginning of SET-BC service provision and a SET-BC consultant will contact the school team to begin the SET-BC service planning and implementation process.

 Technology Loans to Distance Learning Schools